Adaz99/mongodb/README.md

 - What is a `VagrantFile`?

-A Ruby file used to configure Vagrant
+A Ruby file used to configure Vagrant, the main function of the Vagrantfile is to describe the virtual machines requirements for a project as well as how to configure and provision the machines.
 ​
 #### CLI commands
 ​